fawltya/record-collection-dj-tool-next-supabase/README.md

 Very much a work in progress, if you'd like access to try the app out get in touch.
 Any ideas or feedback is welcome.

-You can test the app in it's current form by visiting [https://record-collection-dj-tool-next-supabase.vercel.app/login](https://record-collection-dj-tool-next-supabase.vercel.app/login)
+You can test the app in it's current form by visiting:

+[https://record-collection-dj-tool-next-supabase.vercel.app/login](https://record-collection-dj-tool-next-supabase.vercel.app/login)

 Username: djtool@github.com

 Password: fawltya

 ## About